mdn/content/files/en-us/web/accessibility/aria/roles/checkbox_role/index.md

 #### Required event handlers

 - onclick
-  - : Handle mouse clicks that will change the state of the checkbox by changing the value of the `aria-checked` attribute and the appearance of the checkbox so it appears checked or unchecked to the sighted user
+  - : Handle mouse clicks on both the checkbox and the associated label that will change the state of the checkbox by changing the value of the `aria-checked` attribute and the appearance of the checkbox so it appears checked or unchecked to the sighted user
 - onKeyPress

   - : Handle the case where the user presses the